Is your school affiliated with any particular church?

 Is Redeemer accredited?

 YES.
-Redeemer is fully accredited by Christian School International, whose accreditation process has been approved by both the Virginia Council for Private Education (as authorized by the Virginia State Board of Education), and Cognia/AdvancED.
-This means that Redeemer's transcripts and diplomas are recognized virtually anywhere in the world.
+Redeemer is fully accredited by Christian Schools International, whose accreditation process has been approved by both the Virginia Council for Private Education (as authorized by the Virginia State Board of Education), and Cognia/AdvancED.
+This means that Redeemer’s transcripts and diplomas are recognized virtually anywhere in the world.

 Does Redeemer teach computer skills?